alpacahq/alpaca-trade-api-python/README.md

 * Run the Alpaca Proxy Agent as described in the project's README
 * Define a new environment variable: `DATA_PROXY_WS` set to the address of the proxy agent. (e.g: `DATA_PROXY_WS=ws://127.0.0.1:8765`)
-* If you are using the Alpaca data stream, make sure to initiate the StreamConn object with the container's url: `data_url='http://127.0.0.1:8765'`
+* If you are using the Alpaca data stream, make sure to initiate the Stream object with the container's url: `data_url='http://127.0.0.1:8765'`
 * Execute your algorithm.
 It will connect to the Alpaca servers through the proxy agent, allowing you to execute multiple strategies

 ## Raw Data vs Entity Data
-By default the data returned from the api or streamed via StreamConn is wrapped with an Entity object for ease of use.
+By default the data returned from the api or streamed via Stream is wrapped with an Entity object for ease of use.
 Some users may prefer working with vanilla python objects (lists, dicts, ...).
 You have 2 options to get the raw data:

 * Each Entity object as a `_raw` property that extract the raw data from the object.
-* If you only want to work with raw data, and avoid casting to Entity (which may take more time, casting back and forth) you could pass `raw_data` argument to `Rest()` object or the `StreamConn()` object.
+* If you only want to work with raw data, and avoid casting to Entity (which may take more time, casting back and forth) you could pass `raw_data` argument to `Rest()` object or the `Stream()` object.

 ## Support and Contribution